josemsantos/jumia-travel-changelog-generator/README.md

 npm install
 ~~~~

-## Option
+## Options

-Before running you should know the available options:
+Before running you should know about the available options:

 <table>
     <tr>